ohshitgorillas/ReducedReachKBLayer/README.md

 - ⌦: Delete (forward delete)
 - ⊞: Super/Win key

-Letter and number keys are referred to within single quotes, i.e. the the key immediately to the right of Tab is 'q'.
-Symbol keys are denoted with their primary character followed by the shifted character in single quotes, i.e. the key to the left of ⌫ on a US English ANSI layout is '=+'.
+Letter and number keys are referred to in 'code' form, i.e. the the key immediately to the right of Tab is denoted `q`.
+Symbol keys are denoted with their primary character followed by the shifted character in single quotes, i.e. the key to the left of ⌫ on a US English ANSI layout is `=+`.

 The Caps Lock key is denoted ⇪ below.